ricardopg1987/kubernetes-rpi/README.md

 ```

 # Install control plane for all nodes
-To install control plane nodes, this implementation apply the vagrant configuration file provided in this repository.
+To install the control plane nodes, this implementation applies the vagrant configuration file provided in this repository.
-In this file we can configure the nodes that we want to deploy.
-In this case we are going to deploy 3 master nodes.
+In this file, we can configure the nodes.
+In this case, we are going to deploy three master nodes.
 The required packages are installed in each node through the
 **bootstrap.sh** file.
 ```
 cd vagrantfile
 vagrant up
 ```
-Once vagrant deploy all virtualbox machines, we most to acces to each one to install all the packages required.
+Once vagrant deploys all VirtualBox machines, we must access to each one to install all the packages required.
 ```
 vagrant ssh master1
 wget -c https://golang.org/dl/go1.16.3.linux-amd64.tar.gz -O - | sudo tar -xz -C /usr/local